Overhead of busy Student Research Poster Competition in progress

 7:30-9 amContinental Breakfast

-Experiential Learning Expo participants: In addition to your poster, we welcome you to bring your model, project, student org vehicle or any other artifact that shows your work (and Milwaukee Engineer enthusiasm!).
+Experiential Learning Expo participants: In addition to your poster, please bring your model, project, student org vehicle or any other artifact that shows your work (and Milwaukee Engineer enthusiasm!).

 To participate:

-• You must be a student of the College of Engineering & Applied Science.
+• You must be a current student of the College of Engineering & Applied Science or your mentor/advisor must be a member of the college.

 • Each student must register and create a unique poster in one of the following categories: